fgrehm/pucrs-doom2d/README.md

 doom2d
 ======

-A work in progress 2D version of Doom I, using a framework provided by Marcelo Cohen for the Digital Entertainment class at PUCRS.
+A work in progress 2D version of Doom I, using a framework provided by Prof. Marcelo Cohen for the Digital Entertainment class at PUCRS.

 # Initial setup